yochannah/carpentries.org/_posts/2021/03/2021-03-09-introducing-the-director-of-partnerships.md

 I am so humbled by the warm welcome, and excited for the opportunity to do impactful work on a global scale.
 They say if you want to go fast go alone, if you want to go far go together!

-Cheers to the journey :)
+Cheers to the journey :smile: